ekarpovs/modules-and-worksheets/doc/README_MODULES.md

   from an image but simultaneously reduces the size of regions of interest.
   This operation is opposite to dilation

-  Keyword arguments (key, default):
+  Keyword arguments:
   - image: an image;

+  Step arguments (key, default):
   - iter: number of iterations, 3;

   Returns:
-  - mrpherode: result image;
+  - image: result image;

 ### Function: dilate
   Probings and expands the shapes contained in the input image.
   This operation is opposite to erosion

-  Keyword arguments (key, default):
+  Keyword arguments:
   - image: an image;

+  Step arguments (key, default):
   - iter: number of iterations, 3;

   Returns:
-  - mrphdilate: result image;
+  - image: result image;

 ### Function: mex